schatzimangou/VirusTotalAPI/README.md

 # VirusTotalAPI
-This is a class to consum the VirusTotal Public API 2.0 as documented here:
+This is a class to consume the VirusTotal Public API 2.0 as documented here:

 https://www.virustotal.com/en/documentation/public-api/